Honda CBR250R 0-60 mph in 7.10 seconds

 You must not use the clutch when changing gears as you’ll definitely add a few tenths to your time!

-Below 70 mph or the first four gears is kind of the best operating range for the Honda CBR250R.
-You’ll be in those mentioned gears mostly around town and on slower country roads.
+Below 70 mph or the first four gears is the best operating range for the Honda CBR250R.

 If you get your 0-30 and 0-60 mph time close to the optimum of under eight seconds….

-keep feeding the little Honda CBR250R gears ensuring that you are in maximum tuck, and you can expect the quarter mile time for the CBR250R to be achieved in 15.86 seconds @ 81 mph.
+keep feeding the little Honda CBR250R gears ensuring that you are in maximum tuck, and you can expect the quarter mile time for the Honda CBR250R to be achieved in 15.86 seconds @ 81 mph.

 In terms of elapsed time, anything under 16 seconds is as good as many small-capacity turbocharged entry-level cars can muster.
+So not a bad effort from the Honda CBR250R.

 Again though, these are optimum times.
 Most people will be doing mid-sixteen seconds with a terminal speed of around 75 mph.

-Top speed is very much dependent on how large you are and how windy it is.
 This is the case for all motorcycles, but the less power a motorcycle has the more the rider’s size and weight will impact the performance numbers.

 We managed a top speed of 93 mph on the Honda CBR250R which took an astronomical 97 seconds to get to.